swarupv1/jinja2-deep-dive-day2/challenges/10-batfish/README.md

 You will need to have:
 * Python virtual environment created and activated
-* the required dependancies installed
+* the required dependencies installed
 * a Batfish container running
 * the example snapshot imported